korpling/graphANNIS/docs/src/embed-python.md

 g.add_edge("t4", "t5", "", "Ordering", "")
 g.add_edge("t5", "t6", "", "Ordering", "")
 ```
+You could add additional annotations like part of speech as labels on nodes.
+For labels on edges, you can use the `add_edge_label(...)` function.

 This `GraphUpdate` object can then be used with the `applyUpdate(...)` function:
 ```python
 with CorpusStorageManager() as cs: